 And I don’t wish in the morning, unless it’s 11:11am.
 Even then, I struggle to wish for something really focused and thought-out.
 My default is world peace.

 Here are the times I’ve actually made a wish.
 I’m sure you’ve made wishes during these same times, too.

 In middle school, I wore the same clothes for a few days in a row, and our water was turned off.
 I hid my hygiene behind two large jackets, and I was still made fun of, and so embarrassed.
-I wish I had more clothes to wear, and I wished I had running water.
+I wish I had more clothes to wear, and I wish I had deodorant that worked, and I wished I had running water.
 I cried in my seat and prayed to God that I had the strength to deal with the pain in my head and in my chest.

 I wish high school didn’t have to be a complete blur.
 (Or maybe, it’s better that way.)

 I wish that, a lot of things were different.

 There were times I wished during the day, as I was bullied or made fun of or abused.
 Most of us do.